pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 GABARITO: ERRADA

-Item.
 10. The adverb "Alternatively" (in the second sentence of the third paragraph) means a different option than the one expressed in the previous sentence.

-Item.
 10. O advérbio "Alternativamente" (na segunda frase do terceiro parágrafo) significa uma opção diferente da expressa na frase anterior.

 You might be responsible for preventing heinous crimes and stopping dangerous criminal